prashant00797/Face-Recognition/README.md

 # Face-Recognition
-a simple face reconition program using LBPH and HAAR-CascadeClassifier
+A simple face reconition program using LBPH and HAAR-CascadeClassifier.
+Had built this for my B-Tech Minor Project

 1) CREATE THE DATA SET WITH HELP OF HAAR CASCACADE CLASSIFIER
 2) TRAIN THE DATA SET WITH THE HELP OF LBPH ALGORITHM